 A review of nine studies in 926 people with irritable bowel syndrome (IBS) treated with peppermint oil for at least two weeks concluded that peppermint provided significantly better symptom relief than a placebo.
 In one study in 72 people with IBS, peppermint oil capsules reduced IBS symptoms by 40% after four weeks, compared to only 24.3% with a placebo.

 Additionally, in a review of 14 clinical trials in nearly 2,000 children, peppermint reduced the frequency, length and severity of abdominal pain.
-Furthermore, capsules containing peppermint oil reduced incidence and severity of nausea and vomiting in a study in 200 people undergoing chemotherapy for cancer.
+Furthermore, capsules containing peppermint oil reduced incidence and severity of nausea and vomiting in a study including 200 people.

 Peppermint has antibacterial, antiviral and anti-inflammatory properties.
 Because of this, peppermint is also beneficial in treating clogged sinuses caused by infections, the common cold and allergies.
 Additionally, research demonstrates that menthol — one of the active compounds in peppermint — improves the perception of airflow in your nasal cavity.
 Therefore, steam from peppermint tea may help you feel as though your breathing is easier.